H3llKa1ser/SOC-Assistant-Guide/Methodology/Digital Forensics/Microsoft Office/Outlook.md

 To check for email attachments, go to:

     Root - Mailbox -> IPM_SUBTREE -> Conversation History -> Click on the paperclip symbol

+Investigate the attachment by acquiring a copy

+    Save All Attachments

+View Email Headers

+    Click the radio button "Properties"

+### 3) Check if a user has opened a file directly using the Outlook client

+Files here are stored temporarily until the client is terminated.

+    ls -rec C:\Users\USER\AppData\Local\Microsoft\Windows\INetCache\Content.Outlook